-For Muslims, white is associated with peace and purity; white is the color Muslims wear for prayers and sacred rites.
+For Muslims, white is associated with peace and purity, and is the color Muslims wear for prayers and sacred rites.

 If you’re about to attend a business meeting with Indians, it’s best to stick to formal wear and pastel colors, as Indians usually prefer a more formal dress code for business purposes.
 Avoid bright colors, because they might be interpreted as the concepts they represent instead of simple fashion choices.
 You can do no wrong with dark blue, gray, or beige.

 One way to make a great impression on your suppliers in India is to insure they’re paid on time, every time.
-Veem offers a safe and secure payments network that is faster than your traditional bank, and has no hidden fees.
+Veem offers a safe and secure payments network that has no hidden fees, and is faster than your traditional bank.